 The Saskatchewan Federation of Labour also offers a Ready for Work program to educate students and new workers about their health and safety rights on the job.

-In Saskatchewan, Occupational Health and Safety Regulations, 1996 s.14(1,2) states there are industries where youth can and cannot work.
+In Saskatchewan, section 3-3 of the Occupational Health and Safety Regulations, 2020 states there are industries where youth cannot work.

 People under 18 years of age cannot work: